 The Royal Military College was established in 1911 to train cadets for service as officers in the Australian and New Zealand Armies.
 It presents four-year and five-year courses which combine both military and academic studies.
-In recent years, the courses were developed under the guidance of external academic committees to make them comparable in standard with university undergraduate courses.
+To graduate from the College a cadet must pass in both aspects of the curriculum.